jiwang6/compsci210/README.md

 ### Lab28
 Literally the most autistic and clunky code I've ever written.
 Doesn't even pass ZyBooks.

+### Lab30
+Intro to recursion!
+For the write up of this lab, see Lab30 in README.md

 ## PEX
 What does PEX really stand for?
 No one really knows.
 These are projects that aren't really attached to any particular lesson.